-ALSWH holds linked data from a number of national administrative health record collections (refer to inked data sources for a list of the collection names and organisations involved).
+ALSWH holds linked data from a number of national administrative health record collections (refer to linked data sources for a list of the collection names and organisations involved).
 Linkage for all national collections is conducted annually by the Australian Institute of Health and Welfare (AIHW) Data Linkage Unit.
 ALSWH participants are now linked through their Medicare PINs to AIHW’s enduring linkage spine.
 Therefore, all national linkages are now deterministic, ensuring highly accurate and comprehensive record matching.

 You should consider the scope of each collection, and also note that ALSWH only receives a selection of the variables.
 Refer to the ALSWH Linked Data Variable Request Form for details of all collections.